nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 MoSh command: ``at``

-You can use the AT command module to send AT commands to the modem.
+You can use the AT command module to send AT commands to the modem, individually or in a separate plain AT command mode.

 Examples
 --------